abhishree-k/club-hub/CONTRIBUTING.md

 - Code is well-formatted and readable
 - Documentation is updated where necessary
 - PR description clearly explains what and why
+- Make sure to attach screenshots/snapshots and recordings
 - Incomplete or unclear PRs may require revisions.

 ### 8️⃣ Wait for Review